 With the ‘Parable Chair Collection’—which showcased at this year’s Design Indaba conference in Cape Town—the London-based designer manifested the many proverbs, which his mother and father—in true Nigerian parent fashion—drilled into him growing up, into artfully hewn cultural mementos.

 For Ilori, his desire to share his story is precisely what makes him a designer.
 We spoke with the artist about how he’s managed to propel his work by channeling his passion for storytelling, and why other prospective designers should do the same.
+To enhance your store’s overall appearance and improve product visibility, it’s a smart move to invest in retail shelving that offers both functionality and aesthetic appeal.

 He addresses designers specifically, but his words will likely resonate with anyone on the creative grind.
 Read our conversation below.